About Randy - The Long Story

-Then, like Ken Parks, the assistant superintendent and protagonist in Hard Lessons, Overbeck has also served in the role of school investigator, interrogating students and teachers in order to uncover the truth behind a crime at school.
-(Hard Lessons, a traditional mystery about the death of four elementary students from a strange drug and the drive to uncover the murderer and drug dealer, is a novel in process and is set for publication in 2022).
-His doctoral studies instilled in Dr. Overbeck an enhanced skill set for research and analysis that inspired him to imbue the character of Darrell Henshaw, history teacher and amateur researcher of Blood on the Chesapeake with similar abilities.
-(Blood on the Chesapeake is the first entry in the new ghost story/mystery series, “The Haunted Shores Mysteries,” and became an Amazon and B & N Bestseller in 2021.
-Crimson at Cape May and Scarlet at Crystal River are entries 2 and 3 in the award-winning series.
+Then, like Ken Parks, the assistant superintendent and protagonist in Cruel Lessons, Overbeck has also served in the role of school investigator, interrogating students and teachers in order to uncover the truth behind a crime at school.
+(Cruel Lessons, an atmospheric, amateur sleuth mystery about the death of four elementary students from a rogue hallucinogenic drug and the drive to uncover the murderer and drug dealer, is his newest work, released fall, of 2023).
+His doctoral studies instilled in Dr. Overbeck an enhanced skill set for research and analysis that inspired him to imbue the character of Darrell Henshaw, a history teacher and amateur researcher of the Haunted Shores Mysteries with similar abilities.
+This award-winning series includes Blood on the Chesapeake (2019), Crimson at Cape May (2020) and Scarlet at Crystal River (2021).
+A fourth installment is scheduled for release in 2024.

-Though generally well regarded in his profession, Dr. Overbeck has had his own share of struggles.
+Though highly regarded as an educator, Dr. Overbeck has had his own share of struggles.
 During his years as an educator and student advocate, he has had to confront those in power—like his characters of Dee Dee and Darrell—often asking the hard questions, sometimes even costing him his job.
-In reality, Overbeck’s passionate work for literacy education has been well recognized by his colleagues and earned him both state and national awards including “The Teacher Leader Award” from the Reading Recovery Council of North America.
-Not surprisingly, his writing has earned similar notoriety, with Leave No Child Behind winning the Silver Award for “Thriller of the Year” from ReadersFavorite.com.
-His newest works, the Haunted Shores Mysteries have garnered 9 national awards thus far.
+These challenges notwithstanding, Overbeck’s passionate work for education has been honored by his colleagues and earned him both state and national awards including “The Teacher Leader Award” from the Reading Recovery Council of North America.
+His writing has continued this tradition of excellence, earning more a dozen national awards including the Gold Award from Literary Titan, Best Book Award from Chanticleer Books and Reviews, Thriller of the Year from ReadersFavorite.com and Mystery of the Year from ReaderViews.com.

-Dr. Overbeck is married to Cathy, his wife and partner of 46 years, and they have three grown children—settled in three different states across the country—as well as seven grandchildren, who he loves to spoil.
-For him, time not devoted to writing and speaking is spent traveling to visit family and other favorite spots around the US.
+A member of the Mystery Writers of America, Dr. Overbeck is active member of the literary community, contributing to a writers’ critique group, serving as a mentor to emerging writers and participating in writing conferences such as Sleuthfest, Killer Nashville and the Midwest Writers Workshop.
+Dr. Overbeck is married to Cathy, his wife and partner of more than 50 years, and they have three grown children—settled in three different states across the country—as well as seven grandchildren, whom he loves to spoil.
+For him, time not devoted to writing and speaking is often spent traveling to visit family and other favorite spots around the US.